 Think like them.
 They are trained storytellers, so evaluate how they craft their stories and try to emulate them.
 Learn about the inverted pyramid method of writing.

 Search engine optimization (SEO) is no longer about just keywords (thank goodness for that!), but you should still consider them.
-Consider the following tips regarding the use of keywords:
+Here are some tips on how to incorporate keywords in your SEO strategy.

 - Think about the keywords that your customers would use to find you online.
 This is crucial as your customers may not necessarily know industry jargon.